-metric pressure graph shows a chronological history of pressure readings.
+The barometric pressure graph shows a chronological history of pressure readings.

 - The horizontal axis of the graph represents time, with each dot standing for two hours.
-The rightmost dot represents the most recent reading.
+The rightmost dot represents the most recent - standing for two rouns.
+The regiment reading.

 The vertical axis of the graph represents barometric pressure, with each dot standing for the relative difference between its reading and that of the dots next to it.
 Each dot represents 1 hPa.